spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-full-profile.md

   To learn how to create multiple profile versions that use the same name, check out [Version a Cluster Profile](../modify-cluster-profiles/version-cluster-profile.md).

-5. Select the infrastructure provider, managed Kubernetes, or technical preview cloud type for your environment and click **Next**.
+5. Select the infrastructure provider, managed Kubernetes, or Technical Preview cloud type for your environment and click **Next**.

   :::info